momonala/covid-19/README.md

 open http://127.0.0.1:8001/
 ```

-To manually update and cache the worldometers.info data:
+If running for the first time, you must fill the cache of worldometer.info data.
+To manually update this:

 `python -m model.worldometer`